 Pros:

-• It can be trimmed to save weight
+- You can trim it to save weight

 Cons:

-One thing our testers like about this pad is that it can be used as a frame sheet in some packs, making the pack more rigid and preventing sharp items from poking you in the back.
-And for the especially weight-conscious among us, it can be cut to shorter lengths.
+Our testers liked that they could use this pad as a frame sheet in some packs, making the pack more rigid and preventing sharp items from poking them in the back.
+And for the especially weight-conscious among us, you can cut it to shorter lengths.

-One downside to this pad is its bulkiness.
-With most fastpacking packs, you have to attach the pad to the back of the pack under a web of shock cord, where its bulkiness will make your pack look less sleek.
+One downside to this pad — and all foam pads — is its bulkiness.
+With most fastpacking packs, you have to attach the pad to the back of the pack under a web of shock cords, where its bulkiness will make your pack look less sleek.
 The reality is that this only matters if aesthetics are important to you or if you spend a lot of time bushwhacking off-trail.

 Type: Foam | Advertised Weight: 14.5 ounces (411 grams) | Actual Weight: 14.8 ounces (418 grams) | R-value: 2 | Shape: Rectangular | Thickness: 0.9 inches (2.3 centimeters) | Packed Size: 20 x 5 x 5.5 inches (51 x 13 x 14 centimeters)